DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 Why skills?
 * Businesses want people with skills (duh!)

 Why code?
 * One of the skills businesses value (not the only one)

 Why Python?
 * High-level language (simpler than C, C++, Java, etc)
 * User-friendly
 * Broad range of applications
-* Competitors:  Matlab, R (choose one, which one is less important)
+* Competitors:  Matlab, R, Stata, SAS (choose one, which one is less important)

 **Programming basics**

 Programming setups
 * distribution (Anaconda)
 * program (Python)
-* editor or IDE (Spyder, Jupyter, Pycharm, many others)
+* environments:  editor or IDE (Spyder, Jupyter, Pycharm, many others)

 Spyder (start it up)
 * editor